‘Am I crossing picket lines if I see a movie?’ and other Hollywood strike fan questions answered

 That’s the big question: When will the pipeline dry up?
 There aren’t clear answers.
 The impact of the writers strike has so far been felt most acutely in the world of television; now, the actors strike has halted the bulk of film production.
 Your favorite broadcast shows like “Abbott Elementary” definitely aren’t coming back by early fall, regardless of whether the strikes are settled by then.
 Ditto for streaming favorites like “Stranger Things.
 International productions may be able to fill the gap.
 As for movies, there’s still a steady stream on the horizon.

-I have a ticket to play starring my favorite actor.
+I have a ticket to a play starring my favorite actor.
 Do the strikes mean the show is going to be canceled?

 No, stage actors in plays and musicals are governed by the Actors’ Equity Association.
 A different union altogether, Equity has expressed solidarity with SAG-AFTRA and many actors are members of both unions.
 But Broadway dances on.